-The 1728 Society, established in 2019, was named in honor of the year the first “meeting house” which was built and opened on what is now Jordan Hall.
-It served the congregation, without heat and backless pews for over 100 years.
+The 1728 Society was established in 2019.
+It was named in honor of the year the first “meeting house” was built and opened.
+The meeting house was located on the site where Jordan Hall now stands.
+The meeting house served the congregation, without heat and backless pews, for over 100 years.
 In 1822, a new church was built on its present location, using lumber from the original meeting house.
 In 1823, a clock and bell were donated.
 The bell still remains and is rung every Sunday before service.
 The church was enlarged and expanded in 1849 and 1859.

 You have the opportunity to allow the church to continue to expand in a very easy way.
 Click here to find out ways you can name the Endowment Fund in your estate and you will become a member of the 1728 Society, knowing that you are contributing to the long-term health of the church which had a town built around it.
 Click here to fill out the Donor Information Form.

 Gifts in honor or memory of loved ones may be used to establish a Named Fund.
 A minimum of $1,000 is required for an Unrestricted Named Fund within the General Endowment Fund.
 Gifts of less than $1,000 in the aggregate will be placed in the General Endowment Fund.